Villiers Engineering: Production in the inter-war years

 In 1926 Villiers introduced an even smaller engine, the 125 cc with twin exhaust ports and side-mounted carburettor, and in 1927 they introduced the 344 cc twin 2-stroke.
 Villiers were to go on to produce a wide range of single and twin cylinder 2-strokes primarily for motorcycle use.
 At the end of the 1920s they also started producing engines for stationary use, with the first model being the water-cooled WX11 and in 1933 the air-cooled Mar-vil.
 Villiers engines were also used in lawn mowers, for example the 147 cc engine was used in the Atco mowers of the 1920s and in 1931 it was joined by a 98 cc Villiers engine, known as the Midget.

-The Villiers company also had links to the Seagull outboard marine engines, both of which owed their existence to John Marston.
-The Seagull engines used the Villiers flywheel magneto, and a 'Seagull-Villiers' carburetor.
+The Villiers company also had links to the British Seagull outboard marine engines, both companies owing their existence to John Marston.
+The Seagull engines initially used the Villiers flywheel magneto, and a 'Seagull-Villiers' carburettor.

 In 1936, L. E. Baynes and Sir John Carden, trading as Carden-Baynes Aircraft of Heston Aerodrome, launched the Carden-Baynes Auxiliary, a light aircraft which was essentially a motorized Abbott-Baynes Scud 3 glider.
 This carried a retractable 249 cc Villiers engine driving a push-propeller and producing 9 bhp, and the fuel tank held enough to run the engine for thirty minutes.
 The 249 cc Carden-Baynes Auxiliary is believed to be the lowest-powered aircraft in the history of powered flight.